 You can import user accounts from external sources, such as an LDAP database on another machine, or a single sign-on server, so that you can give permission to those users to access certain features and objects in vRealize Operations Manager.

 Configure an authorization source.
-See vRealize Operations Manager Authentication Sources.
+See the vRealize Operations Manager Information Center.

 - Log out of vRealize Operations Manager, then log in as a system administrator.

 - In the menu, click Administration, and then in the left pane click .

 - On the toolbar, click the Import Users icon.

 - Specify the options to import user accounts from an authorization source.